 Most worryingly, nobody has done research into the long-term effects of dopamine on the human brain in the age of Twitter, Facebook and e-mail.
 Rats were investigated in the 60s and again in the 90s, but not so much humans.
 Simply put, there might be long-term side-effects to dopamine ‘addiction’ that we simply don’t know about yet.

 Regardless of whether or not your job, lifestyle, or education has anything to do with the Internet, if you find yourself spending more time with your gadgets than with your loved ones, you can find a way to get that addiction under control, and put your Internet knowledge to work for you.

-Find ways to make it useful
+Find ways to make your internet addiction useful

 It’s obvious that the Internet is a useful and invaluable tool.
 Even if you’re not a fan of a social networking sites like Facebook or Twitter, as examples, there’s no denying that they have their uses as marketing, fundraising and even charity tools.
 And a little bit of Facebook never killed anyone.
 So if you’re spending a lot of time in front of your computer, turn it into a positive and productive experience.

 Ditch your newspaper: If you’re used to reading the morning paper, ditch the newspaper and opt for an online alternative.
 I’m sure many of you already do this, but it’s the obvious place to start.
 And it’s an environmentally friendly place at that.
 That’s just the first step.